Demystifying Re-useable Menstrual Products

 Reusable menstrual products make people cringe.
 Our society is strange.
-There’s a reason the term on the rag exists.
+The term on the rag exists for a reason.
 Tampons and pads did not exist.
-Women had to use rags.
+Women used rags.
 The sad part is rags were a luxury for many women.
 The norm for a long time was to re-use your menstrual products.
 No one even batted a lash.

-If I try talking about mama cloth to a lot of my peers, they act like it is the most revolting thing in the world.
-I have OCD so if I can grasp the concept without wincing why can't other women?
+Some of my peers act like reuseable menstrual products are the most revolting thing in the world.
+I suffer from OCD so if I can grasp the concept without wincing why can't other women?

-We have become a disposable society.
+We live in a disposable society.
 We throw a lot of what we use away.
 Many people placate their guilt with hybrid cars and up-cycled furniture.
 Many misconceptions about reusable menstrual products exist.
 By explaining why cloth pads or cups are easy and work well those misconceptions can be dispelled.
 The idea that they are gross is also childish.

 If you prefer tampons a Diva Cup is likely for you.
 Menstrual cups have been around since the late 1930's.
-It’s cut and dry.
+Using a cup is simple.
 You insert the cup.
 You remove and wash the cup.
-It's a pretty cost effective and fast method.
+Menstrual Cups are a cost effective and fast method.
 A Diva Cup is not for me.
 Some women don’t like tampons or Diva Cups and prefer sanitary napkins.

 Mama cloth is more comfortable than those paper and plastic pads.
-Mama cloth is also better for your health because they’re not bleached and there are no chemicals in them.
-Many think the chemicals used in tampons and disposable pads contribute to cramps.
+Mama cloth is also better for your health because they’re not bleached and are chemical free.
+Many argue the chemicals used in tampons and disposable pads contribute to cramps.

 The great thing about reusable pads is you can buy handmade ones, you can make them yourself, or buy them new.
 They come in a wide range of sizes and prints.

 If you’re saying it’s a biohazard, or it’s gross you need a reality check.
 We’re all adults here.
-The fact is even if you don’t use mama cloth disgusting bacteria exists in your laundry.
+The fact disgusting bacteria exists in your laundry.
 Its part of life and some germs on your laundry are worse than menstrual blood.
 Like E. Coli which is in a lot of washing machines.

 It’s time that the stigma attached to mama cloth and menstrual cups dies away.
 It's amazing how immature people are.
 The suggestion it's nasty to wash mama cloth alone is laughable.
 People don't freak out and bleach their shower after they bathe when they are on their periods?

 Our planet needs us to chill out on the waste.
-There are little ways to cut back.
+Reuseable menstrual products are another way to cut back.
 This helps the environment and your health.
 Reuseable menstrual products are cheaper.
 A set of menstrual pads might cost you anywhere from $10-$25.
-You won’t have to buy pads for years.
+You won’t need to buy pads for years which is helpful.

 It’s sad because many women can’t afford feminine hygiene products.
 They don’t know they have this option available to them.

 So if you’ve been considering using mama cloth go for it.
 Pink Lemonade has starter kits and individual pads.
 Pat Pat with my discount you can get 4 pads for under $15.
-If you don't like it, then don't use them anymore.
+If you don't like them, then don't use the pads anymore.
 You could buy your mama cloth from independent small businesses run by women.
 Pink Lemonade or many of the WAHM shops on Etsy are awesome.

-You doing something that is better for the earth and your body but you are supporting a small business.
-So the next time you see a Diva Cup in the store or hear about reusable pads check them out with an open mind.
+You doing something that is better for the earth and your body and you are supporting a small business.
+So the next time you see a Diva Cup in the store or someone mentions reusable pads check them out with an open mind.